lkhollman/CppND-Capstone-Snake-Game/README.md

 ### main.cpp
 Initiates program and settings for game play:  Sets game play frames per second (FPS), screen size in pixels, and establishes the grid size for the snake to navigate through.

-Creates the following objects: renderer, controller, and game
+Creates the following objects: renderer, controller, and game.

 Calls game.Run to start the game.